Pointwise decay for the wave equation on nonstationary spacetimes: Notation and conventions

 \subsection{Notation for implicit constants}

 We write $X\ls Y$ to denote $|X| \leq CY$ for an implicit constant $C$ which may vary by line.
+Similarly, $X \ll Y$ will denote $|X| \le c Y$ for a sufficiently small constant $c>0$.
 In this paper, all implicit constants are allowed to depend on the dimension and the initial data $\phi_{\leq N}[0]$, for a fixed $N\in \N$ that is sufficiently large.